EasyJet told baffled Scottish mother: 'Visit your Embassy in London if you want to fly home'

 “I called Easyjet customer services on 2 July to explain the issue and give prior notice that I would be quoting my crime reference number at the desk in Luton.
 However, I was shocked to hear that Easyjet would not permit me to travel.
 Instead, I was advised to go to my ‘embassy’.
 I explained that I was a UK citizen and, hence, had no embassy in London.
 The customer services person then told me to go to the passport office – even though I had not lost my passport.”

-Desperate to catch her flight home, Dr Ruxton visited the passport office as instructed.
+Desperate to catch her flight home, Dr Ruxton visited the passport office as instructed, despite the fact her passport had been left safely at home in Scotland.

+Read more: Easyjet founder claims victory in ‘Easy’ name battle with China

 She said: “As predicted, they told me that, since I had not lost my passport and needed no ID to return to Scotland, they could do nothing for me.
 I even tried to contact DVLA to obtain another driving licence but was told that I had to apply online and it would take a week to arrive - at my home address.”